imraklr/FXed/README.md

 # FXed
-FXed is a light application mostly used for running web scripts on it for trying out beautiful UIs and can also work as a web browser.
+FXed is a web browser and FXed is an example for JavaFX.